debugair/car-pio/README.md

 ### Deadman's Handle

-The car is **safe by default**.
 The ESP32 expects a command every 250ms.
-If the timeout expires, motors go to zero.
-The browser also sends a stop command on window blur / disconnect.
+If the timeout expires, motors stop.
+The browser also sends a stop on window blur / WebSocket disconnect.

 ---

 ## Encoder Telemetry

-Each wheel has a 20-slot encoder disc read via hardware interrupts (`IRAM_ATTR` ISRs with `RISING` edge on `INPUT_PULLUP`).
-The ESP32 counts pulses, calculates RPM every 100ms, and broadcasts the result back to the controller.
+Each wheel has a 20-slot encoder disc read via hardware interrupts (`IRAM_ATTR` ISRs, `RISING` edge, `INPUT_PULLUP`).
+RPM is calculated every 100ms and broadcast to the browser.

 RPM formula: `(pulses / slots_per_rev) / elapsed_seconds × 60`

-The web UI displays live RPM values next to each wheel's PWM bar.

 ---